Game-Day Staff: (part-time)

 Duck Blind – Duck Blind employees are expected to greet and serve customers with a positive attitude and a smile.
 They are accessible to customers and should be helpful and responsive to their wants, needs, and concerns.
 Interested candidates should have a positive attitude, work well in group settings, and be able to work in a fast paced environment as the Duck Blind is often one of our busiest areas throughout the season.
 Duck Blind employees are responsible for taking and fulfilling customer food orders, minor pre-game food preparation(s), and some post-game clean-up tasks.

 Beer Pourers – Beer Pourers are expected to have great customer service skills and follow proper alochol awareness policies.
-To pour beer you are required to have a bartender's license from the state, any costs to obtain will be reimbursed by the Mallards.
 Cash handling and being able to work in a fast-paced environment are major qualifications for this position.

 Warehouse – Responsible for the movement of product throughout the ballpark as well as helping keep a clean and organized work environment.
 Warehouse staff consists of a keg moving crew (18 or older) who are responsible for changing and moving beer kegs to keep areas stocked throughout the duration of the event.
 Other warehouse staff will be responsible for transfer of non-beer related items from storage locations to various concessions locations throughout the park.
 This position requires some heavy lifting.